kernelci/kernelci-pipeline/src/fstests/README.md

     sudo apt install -y bc bison cpio flex gcc kmod libssl-dev libelf-dev

+As we are not using Docker environment, it will be necessary to install KernelCI library in the client side for interacting with `KernelCI API` and having all databases features and Kernel CI core resources:

+    pip3 install -r fstests/requirements.txt

 > **Note** As a follow-up improvement, the kernel builds could be done in
 > Docker containers like any regular build produced by KernelCI.
 Building
 > natively is to simplify the process for the PoC.